-Just like with Apple's line of sleek products, Apple is also focusing on making its management tools just as sleek and powerful.
+Just like with Apple's line of sleek products, Apple is also focusing on making its management tools intelligent and powerful.

-Upgrades to Apple Configurator, Apple Business Manager (ABM), and Apple School Manager (ASM) have brought significant quality of life changes to the management side of Apple.
-However, as these systems are updated, workflows, like enrolling devices into a mobile device management (MDM) server, often change.
-So let’s go over the process of enrolling devices into an MDM server with Apple Configurator.
+Upgrades to Apple Configurator, Apple Business Manager (ABM), and Apple School Manager (ASM) have carried quality-of-life changes to the management side of Apple.
+However, as these systems are updated, workflows like enrolling devices into a mobile device management (MDM) server often change.
+So, let's go over enrolling devices into an MDM server with Apple Configurator.

 What is Apple Configurator?

 Apple Configurator is an application available for both macOS and iOS.
 However, while they share the same name, the macOS and iOS versions of Apple Configurator function very differently.

 Apple Configurator for macOS was initially released in 2012 and provides device management functionality, such as managing and distributing configurations, VPN settings, device certificates, passcode requirements, and more.
 Additionally, Apple Configurator can help enroll iPhone, iPod, iPad, and Apple TV devices into ABM/ASM or directly into an MDM service.

 Apple Configurator for iOS, released in 2021, is primarily used to enroll Mac devices running the T2 Security Chip or Apple silicon into ABM/ASM accounts.
 It does not provide management functionality.
 However, Apple announced that Apple Configurator for iOS would also be capable of onboarding devices running iOS 16 and iPadOS 16 into ABM/ASM.

 How to enroll devices into an MDM server using Apple Configurator